amoghdhu/Amogh-D/README.md

 - 🌱 I’m currently learning Java and Python.
 - 🔭 I’m currently working on personal projects to enhance my dexterity.
 - 📫 How to reach me: Email - amoghimportant@gmail.com
-- ⚡ Fun fact: I would like to learn and branch out into the field of AI and Machine Learning.

 ### Languages and Tools:
 <img align="left" alt="Java" width="26px" src="https://raw.githubusercontent.com/jmnote/z-icons/master/svg/java.svg" />